 |Heat pump water heater (Tier 3)||$600||

 Eligible models must meet Northwest Energy Efficiency Alliance’s (NEEA’s) Advanced Water Heater Specification Tier 3 and replace an existing electric water heater to qualify for this cash incentive.
-Tank may be any size and must be installed by a Hot Water Solutions rebate-eligible contractor.
+Tank may be any size.

 Special qualification rules and restrictions apply.
 Incentives are subject to funding availability and may change.

 Incentives are not intended to influence consumer decisions on fuel sources.